kennygrant/coronavirus/README.md

 # Notes on Data
 There are some inconsistencies in the source data, which where possible have been corrected.
 All changes made to the data are outlined below.

+The main datasource changed significantly on, and unfortunately no longer provides a breakdown of US states in the time series data, only the daily data.
+I'm investigating ways to address that, but for now there is only one entry for the US.

+## Version 2

+* Removed US overall data - a sum of all other series with country US
+* Data source no longer provides recovered cases, so it was removed
+* Data source no longer provides US states, so it has been removed - investigating other options
+* UK does not have a full area breakdown at present

+## Version 1

 * Added Global time series which is a sum of all other series
 * Added China overall data - a sum of all other series with country China
-* Added US overall data - a sum of all other series with country US
 * Added Austrilia overall data - a sum of all other series with country Austrilia
 * Added Canada overall data - a sum of all other series with country Canada

-Known problems:

-* US county time series data is no longer updated and has been omitted
-* US recovered cases appear to no longer be updated, but have been left in the data as-is
-* UK does not have a full area breakdown at present

 # Installation